Abandoned & Little-Known Airfields:

 Pendleton Intermediate Field was no longer depicted on the 1953 USGS topo map.

-A 1994 USGS aerial view showed no recognizable trace remaining of Pendleton Intermediate Field.
+A 1964 aerial view showed no recognizable trace remaining of Pendleton Intermediate Field.

 A 2016 aerial view showed no recognizable trace remaining of Pendleton Intermediate Field.